kjhealy/kieranhealy.hugo/content/blog/using-quarto-to-write-a-book/index.markdown

 [`socviz` package](https://kjhealy.github.io/socviz/) that accompanies the book.

 The PDF design is a two-column "Tufte-style" layout with wide margins for side-notes and figures.
-It works very well for a book of this kind as we can show small figures alongside the code that generates them, but also have figures break out of the main text plot if needed.
+It works very well for a book of this kind as we can show small figures alongside the code that generates them, but also have figures break out of the main text column if needed.

 {{% figure src="dv2-halloween-page.png" alt="" caption="Facing pages with a figure that runs the full width of one of the pages." class="full-width" %}}